dellalibera/td-gammon/README.md

 Run `python /path/to/main.py --help` for a list of parameters.

 ### <a name="train"></a>Train TD-Network
-To train a neural network with a single layer with `40` hidden units, for `100000` games/episodes and save the model every `10000`, run the following command.
+To train a neural network with a single layer with `40` hidden units, for `100000` games/episodes and save the model every `10000`, run the following command:
 ```
 (tdgammon) $ python /path/to/main.py train --save_path ./saved_models/exp1 --save_step 10000 --episodes 100000 --name exp1 --type nn --lr 0.1 --hidden_units 40
 ```